- Players and Equipment

 Rules of the version played in Puerto Rico, together with the variations Quinientos and Chiva can be found on Jose's Page on Domino Games.

-Under its president Eduardo Petreñas the Federación Internacional de Domino (FID) organised domino tournaments worldwide and encouraged the foundation of national organisations such as Domino USA.
+Under its president Eduardo Petreñas the Federación Internacional de Domino (FID) organised domino tournaments worldwide and encouraged the foundation of several national organisations.
 The FID also published rules in Spanish.

 The 4-player partnership game with 7 tiles dealt to each player is sometimes known as Domino Whist.
 A comprehensive description of this game in German can be found on Roland Scheicher's Domino Whist page.

 On the Net Dominó site, you can play Latin Partnership Dominoes on line.
 There are tournaments and a rating system.

 At dominaxo.com, you can play several different versions of Partnership Dominoes.

 A free HTML5 online Partnership Domino game against computer opponents can be played at Classic Game.